Skip to main content

 About the Surgery

-Endometriosis excision surgery is typically performed using minimally invasive laparoscopy (often with advanced robotic assistance when appropriate).
+Endometriosis excision surgery is typically performed using minimally invasive laparoscopy (with advanced robotic assistance in most cases at Lotus).
 Through small incisions, the surgeon carefully identifies endometriosis lesions and removes them with an excision technique—aiming to eliminate disease while protecting healthy tissue and organ function.

 Because endometriosis can hide in complex areas (around the bowel, bladder, ureters, pelvic nerves, or diaphragm), the “scope” of surgery depends on what is found and what you and your surgeon agreed to in advance.
 Some patients also need treatment of associated problems during the same operation—such as removal of ovarian cysts/endometriomas, release of adhesions, or evaluation/treatment of suspected deep disease.
 (Those may align with procedures like Excision of Endometriomas, Pelvic Adhesiolysis, Bladder Surgery for Endometriosis, or Bowel Surgery for Endometriosis, depending on your case.)

-At Lotus, surgery is approached as one part of a long-term plan: remove disease thoughtfully, confirm diagnoses when possible, and create a recovery strategy that supports healing and reduces the chance that symptoms persist due to untreated overlap issues.
+At Lotus, surgery is approached as one part of a long-term plan: remove disease thoughtfully, confirm diagnoses when possible, look for other pain generators, and create a recovery strategy that supports healing and reduces the chance that symptoms persist due to untreated overlap issues.
 Learn more about the surgical approach here: surgery and advanced excision.

 Recovery Expectations